Tmate01/Tmate01/README.md

-- 👋 Hi, I’m @Tmate01
+- 👋 Hi, I’m @Tony
 - 👀 I’m interested in coding and web development
 - 🌱 I’m currently learning java, c#, JavaScript, PHP and React
 - 💞️ I’m looking to collaborate on different kind of projects
-- 📫 How to reach me: tonykakina@gmail.com
+- 📫 How to reach me:

 <!---
 Tmate01/Tmate01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.